 In order to receive the NLCB/CCTB, both you (the client) and your spouse, if applicable, must file an income tax return each year.
 If the NLCB/CCTB has never been received, you must make an application for the CCTB.
 This entitles you to the CCTB and the NLCB.
 There is no separate application for the Newfoundland and Labrador Child Benefit.

-Note: Parents of children under 6 years of age, will also receive the Universal Child Care Benefit of $100 per month for each child under 6 years of age.
+Note: Parents will also receive the Universal Child Care Benefit (UCCB) of $160 per month for each child under 6 years of age and $60 per month for children 6 to 17 years of age.

 The amount of NLCB/CCTB you can receive depends on your family’s income in the previous year and the number of children presently living in your family.